 What is pond dipping, you ask?
 Basically, it is exactly what it sounds like.
 Dip into a pond to see what interesting pond life you can find.
-Maplewood Nature Center had a kit to teach you all about it and it all comes in a backpack ready to explore.
+Maplewood Nature Center had a kit to teach you all about it and it all came in a backpack ready to explore.
 Unfortunately, Maplewood has closed its Nature Center and we will not be able to get this deal from them again.
 We really loved the idea, so we have added Amazon links to the kit components at the bottom of this article so families can make their own kit.

 Maplewood Nature Center’s Guide on How to Pond Dip

 To help families explore ponds this summer, Maplewood Nature Center has created a kit and how to guide.
 The kit provides everything you need to follow the instructions on the video below:

 - Fill your water holding dish with pond water.

 - Put your net in the water, swish back and forth to collect creatures or scrape underneath a lily pad.

 - Even if you don’t see anything, turn your net inside out into the water dish.
 You will likely find some tiny swimming creatures.